 The first Hotel was opened by Jno.
 C. Gordon.
-He obtained a tavern license on the 16th day of November, 1826, and Josiah Ramsay, Ralph Briscoe and Job Goodall, each obtained similar licenses on the 28th of the same month.
-Gordon's Hotel, known by the name of the Rising Sun, had for its sign, the picture of the sun and every point glittering in the reflected light of its great namesake.
-A part of the Hotel yet remains, opposite the Executive Mansion, and built on our soil was a shanty erected about 1819, at the spring near the foundry of Captain Lohman.
-Mr. McHenry told me that in 1819, he stopped there and got a drink of liquor.
-By the way, the fashion of drinking then differs somewhat from the present mode.
-In those days they had no straws nor ice.
-When a man called for a drink, a half-pint tumbler was filled and handed to him on which he could regale himself, if it took a whole day to do it in.
-He generally paid for it in cut money.
-A silver quarter was cut into four pieces, called pleayunes, two were worth a bit, twelve and a half cents.
-A Mexican dollar was cut into four pieces generally.
-Our architectural origin dates from a dram-shop.
-Can any one tell me if we still respect the original model?
+He obtained a tavern license on the 18th day of November, 1820, and Josiah Ramsay, Ralph Briscoe and Job Goodall, each obtained similar licenses on the 28th of the same month.
+Gordon's Hotel, known by the name of the Rising Sun, had for it sign, the picture of the sun in its meredian splendor, every ray glowing, and every point glittering in the reflected light of its great namesake.
+A part of the Hotel yet remains, opposite the Executive Mansion, and is owned by the family of Major Alfred Basye, one of the first settlers of our town.
+(With the growth of the city and the demands of its position as the Capitol of the State, hotel accommodations have vastly increased until they now equal those of any except our metropolitan cities.
+Editor.)

-Price and John Yount.
+FERRIES.

+The first ferry license was granted to Wm.
+Jones.
+Among the fees he was allowed to charge was, "For single man 18 3/4 cent."
+That was right enough, but as nothing was laid of married, men, it is hoped, in consideration of domestic hardship, that they passed free, and perhaps were not allowed to pass at all.
+The first steam ferries was owned and run in 1839 by Jeff.
+T. Roger.
+E. B, Cordell, T. L. Price and John Yount.
 It was afterwards sold, and a succession of steam ferries since then has at last terminated in the possession of the ferry by Capt.
 Joseph Fisher.